maker0101/Todoist_Clone/README.md

 ### Data management 🗄

-Automatic database cleanups are currently missing (e.g. when project or user is deleted).
+Automatic database cleanups are currently missing (e.g. when a project or user is deleted).

 ### Accessibility ♿

 No extra efforts have been put into making this project more accessible.
-For a production-ready app, adding aria roles and keyboard support would go a long way into making the app more accessible.
+For a production-ready app, adding aria roles and keyboard support would go a long way toward making the app more accessible.

 ### Testing 🧪

 Core user flows have been covered with end-to-end tests utilizing Cypress.
-However, for a real production setup I would recommend to:
+However, for a real production setup, I would recommend:

 - Add unit, functional, integration / visual tests
 - Separate test db from production db